 Finding the Sweet Spot

 The key to success with premium products is to find the "sweet spot" where price and value are perfectly aligned.
-This requires a deep understanding of the target market, their needs, and their willingness to pay.
+And this requires a deep understanding of the target market, their needs, and their willingness to pay.
 It also requires a commitment to delivering on the promises made in marketing and advertising.

 Examples Across Industries